ana-lan/openai-build-week/README.md

 The repository includes five prepared examples in [`sample_data/example_triples.json`](sample_data/example_triples.json):

-- Three normal RAG examples about Transformers, attention, and BERT.
+- Two clean examples that fully pass the evaluation.
+- One example with an organic, unplanned faithfulness failure: the retrieved chunks do not actually support the answer's specific claim about the definitions of BERT's masked language modeling (MLM) and next sentence prediction (NSP) tasks.
-- One deliberately poor retrieval example containing an irrelevant chunk.
+- One deliberately engineered retrieval failure with an irrelevant chunk swapped into the retrieved context.
-- One deliberately unfaithful answer containing a plausible but unsupported claim.
+- One deliberately engineered faithfulness failure with a fabricated statistic injected into the answer.

 After starting the application: